dherik/dherik.github.io/_posts/2019-08-07-why-check-null-bad.md

 So, you need to be **aware of these null sources**.

 In this case, make sure to isolate your code from them.
-As soon as your code has contact with the null, make sure to change your code to not propagate the null.
+As soon as your code has contact with the null, make sure to change it to not propagate the null.

 # Common questions